eclipse-archived/orion.client/CONTRIBUTING.md

 Developer resources
 --------------------
-####IMPORTANT: Orion Development happens at Eclipse.org, not GitHub.com.
-Please Contribute using Eclipse.org tooling.

 Everything you would ever want to know about how to contribute to Orion can be [found on the contributing wiki](http://wiki.eclipse.org/Orion/Contributing_Code).

-Preferably, code contributions should be made using Gerrit.
-While we can work with pull requests on GitHub, the code there acts solely as a mirror, and is not used for development.
+Preferably, code contributions should be made using a pull request against this repository.
+Contributions can also be made by attaching a patch to the bug you want to work on.

 More information regarding source code management, builds, coding standards, and more.